-- 1. Surrounding level of human disturbance

-- 2. Distance to the nearest disturbance

-- 4. Evaluation of red-tailed hawks and northern harriers on a breeding territory basis

-- 5. Presence of visual screening

-- 6. Applied a tiered buffer approach of great blue heron rookeries buffers
+- 1. Surrounding level of human disturbance - 2.
+Distance to the nearest disturbance - 3.
+Adoption of OSMP tailored spatial buffers for osprey nests or distance to nearest disturbance - 4.
+Evaluation of red-tailed hawks and northern harriers on a breeding territory basis - 5.
+Presence of visual screening - 6.
+Applied a tiered buffer approach of great blue heron rookeries buffers